ipinfo/ruby/README.md

 ##### Country Name

-`details.country_name` will return the country name, as supplied by the `countries.json` file.
+`details.country_name` will return the country name, as defined by `DEFAULT_COUNTRY_LIST` within `countriesData.rb`.
 See below for instructions on changing that file for use with non-English languages. `details.country` will still return the country code.

 ```ruby